 Creation Grants Fundraising

-We think a lot about what the work of reconciliation can look like for a little org like Firefly.
+We think a lot about what the work of reconciliation can look like for a little organization like Firefly.

 We’re humbled by the privilege of living and working on this beautiful land, but we know we all arrived here as uninvited guests.
 We’re always looking for ways to “pay the rent” to the Indigenous communities who have called this place home for far longer than us.

-Each season, we try a new project — a financial donation, a fundraiser, a free workshop for friendship center.
+Each season, we try a new project — a financial donation, a fundraiser, a free workshop for a friendship centre.
 This year, we’re starting something new, and bigger.

 We’ve had massive joy getting to know some of the wonderful people at Indigenous Youth Roots (IYR).
-They are an Indigenous-youth-run org dedicated to strengthening and amplifying the voices of other Indigenous youth across the country.
+They are an Indigenous led organization dedicated to strengthening and amplifying the voices of Indigenous youth across the country.

 Here’s how it will work:

-1. We’ll raise money throughout the year with your help.
-We’ll run fundraisers, we’ll invite you to donate directly and we’ll keep thinking up new ideas.
+We’ll raise money throughout the year with your help.
+We’ll run fundraisers, we’ll invite you to donate directly, and we’ll keep thinking up new ideas.

-2. At the end of the 12 months, their Indigenous youth committee will review the applications and award the grants.
+At the end of the 12 months, their Creation Advisory Committee, made up of Indigenous youth will review the applications and award the grants.

 And actually, joy is an important part of this.

-I’m glad you’re reading, and I hope you’ll consider making a donation to help us spread this joy farther and farther.
+I’m glad you’re reading this, and I hope you’ll consider making a donation to help us spread this joy farther and farther.